firesidefiction/firesidefiction.github.io/_drafts/2018.3/issue-59-september-2018/2018-09-04-carborundum-dev-null.md

 Tish: _We should take the train to Monaco someday._

 Mentioning trains meant "turn off logging."
-Tish was in to spy stuff.
+Tish was into spy stuff.

 Unfortunately, my mother had the house logging all my communications, and my app to get around it had gotten blocked with the last firmware update.
 I opened Tish's message and sent back: _to get to Monaco, we’d need a parrot._